FranklinClintonDev/gta-v-source-code-guide/ReadMe.md

 #### Xbox One Guide by: [Franklin_Clinton](https://github.com/FranklinClintonDev)
 #### Xbox One SDK by: [Sorynx](https://github.com/Dbz9)
 #### How to compile PS5/Xbox Series X (Gen 9) Shaders by: [juniorbros](https://github.com/satincult8) with help of [Swaglesh](https://github.com/swaglesh)
-#### How to run GTA VI June 2014 concept map by: [Franklin_Clinton](https://github.com/FranklinClintonDev) with the help from Nostalgen, rollschuh2282 and ProudWNBAFan from Discord also big thanks to anyone in the community that helped.
+#### How to run GTA VI June 2014 concept map by: [Franklin_Clinton](https://github.com/FranklinClintonDev) with the help from rse4, Nostalgen, rollschuh2282 and ProudWNBAFan from Discord also big thanks to anyone in the community that helped create the patches.
 Without you all I could not have made this guide thank you very much.

 ---------------------------------------------------------------------